Frequently Asked Questions (FAQs)

 When will a Spanish version of the JVA be released?

-We hope to include a Spanish version of the JVA in version 2.0, to be released in 2024 Q3.
+We hope to include a Spanish version of the JVA in 2026.

 What is the cost of the JVA?
 What does it cover?
 Are there any discounts?